mdupont315/cart-react-frontend/README.md

- <p>You can add products by admin account and all the users can see the product on latest page (which contain all the latest items)</p>
+ <p>You can add products by admin account and all the users can see the product on the latest page (which contains all the latest items)</p>